Travelling to Bergen and NHH

 Read more about tickets and prices at the county’s public transport authority, Skyss.

-The following northbound buses run through the city centre and pass NHH frequently (as of April 2020):
+The following northbound buses run through the city centre and pass NHH frequently as of 25 May 2021:

 - 3 Støbotn